global-self-service/bootstrap/README.md

-# Self Service Bootstrap
+# Bootstrap
 We use terraform to build our infrastructure, terraform needs some pre-req to be handled before setting up and running the code using a CI server like jenkins.

 ## Pre-req
 1. Terraform s3 backend
 2. Terraform lock via dynamodb table
 3. To build and deploy via jenkins, jenkins IAM assumable roles with policies need to be in place.